Skip to content

 ## Technical Setup

 The leaderboard is inspired by the **[Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard)**.
-Models that are submitted are deployed automatically using HuggingFace’s **[Inference endpoints](https://huggingface.co/docs/inference-endpoints/index)**, evaluated through the **[llm-jp-eval](https://github.saobby.my.eu.org/llm-jp/llm-jp-eval)** library on the version 1.14.1, with memory-efficient inference and serving engine, **[vLLM](https://github.saobby.my.eu.org/vllm-project/vllm)** and computed in the backend by the premium computer platform for research in Japan, **[MDX](https://mdx.jp/)**.
+Models that are submitted are deployed automatically using HuggingFace’s **[Inference endpoints](https://huggingface.co/docs/inference-endpoints/index)**, evaluated through the **[llm-jp-eval](https://github.saobby.my.eu.org/llm-jp/llm-jp-eval)** library on the version 1.14.1, with memory-efficient inference and serving engine, **[vLLM](https://github.saobby.my.eu.org/vllm-project/vllm)** on the verison v0.6.3, and computed in the backend by the premium computer platform for research in Japan, **[mdx](https://mdx.jp/)**.

 ## Future directions

 The Open Japanese LLM Leaderboard will follow the development of the evaluation tool **[llm-jp-eval](https://github.saobby.my.eu.org/llm-jp/llm-jp-eval)** to reflect the constant evolution of Japanese LLMs.
-The following are just examples of future directions in llm-jp-eval that we would like to support.
+The following are just examples of future directions in llm-jp-eval that we would like to support, feel free to contact us to give a hand or suggest directions!

-The evaluation tool, llm-jp-eval is already working for this part, for example **[JHumanEval](https://huggingface.co/datasets/kogi-jwu/jhumaneval)** (*Japanese version of HumanEval*) and the open source dataset **[MMLU](https://github.saobby.my.eu.org/hendrycks/test)** (*Measuring Massive Multitask Language Understanding*).
+The evaluation team of llm-jp-eval is working on this section, adding at the moment **[JHumanEval](https://huggingface.co/datasets/kogi-jwu/jhumaneval)** (*Japanese version of HumanEval*) and **[MMLU](https://github.saobby.my.eu.org/hendrycks/test)** (*Measuring Massive Multitask Language Understanding*).

-We can compare the performance of LLMs between when employing Chain-of-Thought prompts against basic prompts to have a better understanding of the model behaviors
+We'd like to compare the performance of LLMs between when employing Chain-of-Thought prompts against basic prompts to have a finer understanding of model behaviors.

-For some evaluation tasks that already have a clear list of labels used in the specific task, such as Natural Language Inference.
-And that information is included in our basic prompt, we can evaluate how well each LLM follows a given instruction to calculate the OoC rate.
+For some evaluation tasks that already have a clear list of labels used in the specific task, such as Natural Language Inference, we'd like to add a complementary metric, testing how often the model predicts out-of-choice tokens.
+As the choices are provided in the prompt, this will allow us to evaluate how well each LLM is able to follow specific instructions.

 ## Acknowledgements